Para-Chloroamphetamine

 para-Chloroamphetamine (PCA), also known as 4-chloroamphetamine (4-CA), is a serotonin–norepinephrine–dopamine releasing agent (SNDRA) and serotonergic neurotoxin of the amphetamine family.
 It is used in scientific research in the study of the serotonin system, as a serotonin releasing agent (SRA) at lower doses to produce serotonergic effects, and as a serotonergic neurotoxin at higher doses to produce long-lasting depletions of serotonin.

 PCA has also been clinically studied as an appetite suppressant and antidepressant, but findings of neurotoxicity in animals discouraged further evaluation.
 It has also been encountered as a designer drug, although it never achieved popularity, again perhaps due to its neurotoxicity.

-Effects
+Use and effects

 PCA was studied clinically as an appetite suppressant and antidepressant and its effects in these studies were described.
 It has been said to have only slight stimulant effects and to behave more like an antidepressant than a stimulant.
 At doses of 80 to 90 mg daily, in 3 doses, it produced no significant acute psychoactive effects and produced few adverse effects.
 However, sleep disturbances and nausea were mentioned.
 No hallucinogenic effects have been reported.

 The profile of PCA is analogous to that of naphthylaminopropane (NAP; PAL-287), a highly potent and well-balanced SNDRA with only weak stimulant-like effects.
 It is thought that concomitant robust serotonin release suppresses the stimulating and rewarding effects of dopamine release.